Does CBD Cause Constipation?

 The Bottom Line

-Nevertheless, as with any new supplement, it is advisable to consult your doctor, especially if you have a history of constipation, before incorporating CBD into your routine.
+If you’re trying CBD and you have a history of digestive issues, start low, choose a simple product, and pay attention to how your body responds.
+And, as with any new supplement, it is advisable to consult your doctor, especially if you have a history of constipation, before incorporating CBD into your routine.

 References